2023 Best Value Statistics Master's Degree Schools in the New England Region

 Out-of-state tuition fees for graduate students at UVM are $33,246 per year.

 You’ll be in good company if you decide to attend University of Rhode Island.
 It ranked #4 on our 2023 Best Value Statistics Master’s Degree Schools in the New England Region list.
-URI is a fairly large public school located in the suburb of Kingston.
+URI is a fairly large public school located in the large suburb of Kingston.

 URI graduate students pay an average of $29,774 in tuition and fees each year.